 Content Management

-The site settings file defines global settings and properties for the website.
+The site settings file sets global context variables for your website.

 A sample site settings file might look like this: